wojbrown/esds-github-sandbox/README.md

 ## Setup Conda Environment

-Create a new conda environment
+Create a new conda environment from the file provided in the repo
 ```
 conda env create -f environment.yml
 ```